nandtotetris/computer-visualizer/README.md

 ### Code Style

 Some developers feel the need to debate code style.
-Other engineers will use the project's style and get stuff done.
-We prefer engineers who get stuff done.
+Other developers will use the project's style and get stuff done.
+We prefer developers who get stuff done.
 Consistency is important, please follow these guidelines.

 We use the [JavaScript Standard Style](https://standardjs.com/) in our code.
 This is the style used by npm, GitHub, Zeit, MongoDB, Express, Electron, and many others.
 Be sure to use an automatic formatter like [standard-formatter](https://atom.io/packages/standard-formatter) for Atom and [vscode-standardjs](https://marketplace.visualstudio.com/items/chenxsan.vscode-standardjs) for Visual Studio Code.